Rechnungswesen

 • Experiences from auditing

-• Current developments in sales tax for banks
+• Current developments in VAT for banks

 Detailed information can be found in the Agenda

-Dr Teo Geldner
+Dr. Teo Geldner

 Ramona Häge